KailashKS/KailashKS/README.md

 - 🌱 Currently learning Probability and Statistics
 - 🐧 Love working with Linux Distros
-- 📱 Have experience in Mobile App Development
+- 📱 Worked with Flutter Framework to develop mobile apps
-- 💻 Have experience in Full Stack Web Development
+- 💻 Developed Web Apps using Django and Flask

 ### Languages and Tools: